US state privacy laws impose significant requirements on businesses with considerable legal and technical implications.

 💡 For more information on privacy policies click here.

-Once you have completed the activation of the new US-specific clauses within the Privacy and Cookie Policy Generator, make sure the “US State Laws” within the Privacy Controls and Cookie Solution are enabled: the solution will auto-configure to help you meet the new US requirements allowing your users to exercise their right to opt out.
+Once you have completed the activation of the new US-specific clauses within the Privacy and Cookie Policy Generator, make sure the “US State Laws” tile within the Privacy Controls and Cookie Solution is enabled: the solution will auto-configure to help you meet the new US requirements allowing your users to exercise their right to opt out.

 👉 Simply select where you and your users are based while configuring the Privacy Controls and Cookie Solution, and the solution will do the rest!